atingupta2005/databases/Hands-on/1-Introduction-to-Databases-SQL.md

 ## 🧱 Table Structure: `customers`

-This is the primary table we'll use in this module:

 | Column Name              | Data Type     | Description                        |
 | ------------------------ | ------------- | ---------------------------------- |